I'm just telling you that we're going to get 48 hours of news reports on Chris Christie not running for president.

 Sure.

-First of all, I knew a title wave had happened that nobody had seen.
+First, when I knew a tidal wave had happened that nobody had seen, it's the 1980 presidential campaign.

-It's George W. Bush versus Al Gore.
+It's George W.W.
+Bush versus Al Gore.

 And in one of the debates, Al Gore, out of the blue, starts talking up the right to bear arms, supporting the right to own guns.

-And I'm saying, whoa, whoa, whoa, whoa, whoa, whoa, whoa, what has happened here?
+I'm saying, whoa, what has happened here?

 What have I missed?

-Because up till that moment in time, the Democrats have been trying to say the second amendment doesn't mean you can have a gun.
+Because up till that moment in time, the Democrats have been trying to say the Second Amendment doesn't mean you can have a gun.

 They've been trying to either alternately interpret it that way or get it just ignored or written out of the Constitution.